Faculty Spotlight – Wayne Hepler

 In keeping with Harford’s mission to provide the tools and platforms for student aspirations to become realities, Wayne works tirelessly to keep his students engaged by staying innovative and keeping curriculum and programming up-to-date in an ever-changing mass media industry.
 He works tirelessly to ensure that articulation and transfer agreements are current and accurate with Towson, University of Baltimore, and other surrounding transfer institutions.
 He has been instrumental in helping to establish the direction and partnerships for the Mass Comm production and announcing program and continues to make strides for student leadership, internships, and other opportunities with the College’s radio station, WHFC 91.1FM.

-Through his friendship with Kristy Breslin and professional connections, Wayne was able to acquire the authentic and iconic WJZ-13 anchor desk and professional stage set for HCC’s Mass Comm department, providing a pivotal tool for our students to gain high-level experience.
+Through his friendship with Kristy Breslin and professional connections, Wayne was able to acquire the authentic and iconic WJZ-13 anchor desk and professional stage set for Harford’s Mass Comm department, providing a pivotal tool for our students to gain high-level experience.
 In an effort to give our students competitive advantages, Wayne worked to secure several grants to maintain equipment currency so students have learning experiences with up-to-date technologies and hardware.
 Currently he’s spearheading an innovation grant that will follow up the state-of-the-art studio camera purchase both he and Todd Abramovitz, Dean of Arts and Humanities, helped to bring to Harford.

 Prof. Hepler strives to make an impact at Harford by serving our campus community in numerous ways, including participating on the Academic Policies Committee as a mentor to tenure track faculty, member of the Reading and Writing Across the Curriculum (RWAC) group, and continues to lead the hiring and mentoring of Mass Communications adjunct faculty.
 Wayne is a co-contributor along with faculty members Lynn Patterson and Heidi Neff, working to develop and build Discovery Learning courses for high school students interested in our Interactive Media program.
-The anticipated program proposal is currently being reviewed by HCC’s Curriculum Work Group and the Maryland Higher Education Commission.
+The anticipated program proposal is currently being reviewed by Harford’s Curriculum Work Group and the Maryland Higher Education Commission.
 Most recently, Professor Hepler was honored with the National Institute for Staff and Organizational Development (NISOD) Excellence Award for demonstrating outstanding commitment and contribution to students and colleagues with excellence in teaching and leadership – a testament to the important work he does each day.
 Wayne maintains numerous professional memberships, including Broadcast Education Association, former Fulbright College Representatives, National Association of Broadcasters, and National Association of College Broadcasters.
 His media experience is considerable and includes significant past work as producer, director and writer of the documentary film, “Taking Back the Airwaves: The Story of the Radio Pirates,” as well as his current role as radio host and co-producer of “Feedback,” a weekly public affairs interview radio program that’s been on the air for 13 years.

 Active on campus as well as in the community, Wayne serves on the Harford TV (formerly Harford Cable Network) Advisory Board and is active with his church.
 As a devoted Christian, it gives him great joy to be a representative of Jesus Christ.
 Wayne is the father of triplets and loves sports, music and appreciates art as a hobby.
 He especially loves caricatures.